Grant Cycle Opens: July 5, 2017

 vi.
 Improve communication

-*Requests for iPads and related technology will not be accepted through our annual grant cycle.
+*Requests for related technology will not be accepted through our annual grant cycle.
 Please refer to the Allison Keller Education Technology Initiative to apply for iPads and related technology.
+Examples include SMARTBoards, Robots, iPads and Apps.

 ** The Doug Flutie, Jr. Foundation for Autism, Inc. is not able to accept grant applications directly from individuals or families.
 While the Foundation is committed to supporting families, support must be made through IRS approved 501 (c)(3) organizations and qualified schools who in turn provide services, family support grants and resources to families.
 Please refer to the Joey’s Fund Family Grant Program for direct family support.